Summer Camp FAQ

-Resident Camp staff is recruited regionally and from around the world.
-We carefully select staff (who are all over the age of 18) from within the United States and abroad, such as England, Australia, Thailand, etc. It is our belief that a diverse staff offers girls of all ages the opportunity to meet people from near and far to learn more about themselves and people who are different from them.
+Resident Camp staff is recruited and carefully selected both regionally and from around the world.
+It is our belief that a diverse staff offers girls of all ages the opportunity to meet people from near and far, to learn more about themselves and people who are different from them.
+Applicants are required to undergo background, fingerprint and drug screenings.
+Specialty program instructors (lifeguards, horse personnel) have extensive training in their areas of expertise.
+Adult staff to camper ratios adheres to Girl Scout safety standards and are: 1:6 for Grades 2-3; 1:8 for Grades 4-5; 1:10 for Grades 6-8; and 1:12 for Grades 9-12.

 Summer camp leadership includes: